 Amber coordinates SciXchange’s outreach programmes with a focus on Indigenous knowledge-based science.
 She is a member of Neyaashiinigmiing, the Chippewas of Nawash First Nation.
 Amber has managed various community based projects and programmes where she gained skills in resource and programme development, community outreach and educator training, and capacity building projects integrating traditional and western science in her approach to conservation and environmental science.
 She believes that Indigenous people are natural scientists as science is inherent in Indigenous languages, stories, and interactions with the environment.
 It is her passion and commitment to share these views with Indigenous and non-Indigenous peoples alike through education.

-Jenna is a 4th year Biomedical Science student who is also working to complete her minor in Psychology, and a Chang School certification in mental health and addictions.
-She is an Indigenous student from Tyendinaga Mohawk Territory and works closely with Amber Sandy to promote Indigenous traditional knowledge-based learning in STEM applications and outreach to Indigenous communities throughout Ontario.
-Jenna is an active member of the Indigenous student community at Ryerson University as the Executive Diversity Coordinator for the Indigenous Students Association (ISA), external link and peer support volunteer at the Ryerson Aboriginal Student Services.
+Jenna is a a recent graduate of the biomedical sciences program at Ryerson where she also completed her minor in psychology, and a Chang School certification in mental health and addictions.
+She is an Indigenous scholar from Tyendinaga Mohawk Territory and works closely with Amber Sandy to promote Indigenous traditional knowledge-based learning in STEM applications and outreach to Indigenous communities throughout Ontario.
+Jenna was an active member of the Indigenous student community at Ryerson University as the Executive Diversity Coordinator for the Indigenous Students Association (ISA), external link, opens in new window and peer support volunteer at the Ryerson Aboriginal Student Services, opens in new window.
 She is passionate about cognitive behavioural neuroscience, and neuropsychology and strives to create better education and resources for Indigenous mental health.

-Riley is an Australian bernedoodle born May 17, 2018 at Swissridge Kennels, external link in Schomberg, Ontario.
-His mother Noelle, external link is a Bernese mountain dog and his father Levi, external link is an Australian labradoodle.
-Before moving to his forever home with Emily Agard, Riley spent 2 months living with dog trainer Agnes Beau through the Swissridge imprinting program, external link.
-Once home with Emily, Riley took puppy conditioning level 2 classes with Deena Cooper, external link.
+Riley is an Australian bernedoodle born May 17, 2018 at Swissridge Kennels, external link, opens in new window in Schomberg, Ontario.
+His mother Noelle, external link, opens in new window is a Bernese mountain dog and his father Levi, external link, opens in new window is an Australian labradoodle.
+Before moving to his forever home with Emily Agard, Riley spent 2 months living with dog trainer Agnes Beau through the Swissridge imprinting program, external link, opens in new window.
+Once home with Emily, Riley took puppy conditioning level 2 classes with Deena Cooper, external link, opens in new window.
 A smart, eager to please puppy, Riley continued working with Deena and his "pawrents" on training.
-On April 2, 2019, Riley proudly passed his Canine Good Neighbour, external link evaluation tests approved by the Canadian Kennel Club, external link.
+On April 2, 2019, Riley proudly passed his Canine Good Neighbour, external link, opens in new window evaluation tests approved by the Canadian Kennel Club, external link, opens in new window.
 The exam consisted of 12 tests Riley and the other pups performed over a period of almost 1.5 hours!
-Now an adolescent, he continues training with Dan Josselyn, external link of Golden Rule Dog Training, external link.
-Some of Riley's older siblings, like Myca, external link and Shep, are St. John Ambulance therapy dogs.
-You can find Shep, external link working at Toronto Pearson Airport.
+When he was an adolescent, he continued training with Dan Josselyn, external link, opens in new window of Golden Rule Dog Training, external link, opens in new window.
+Some of Riley's older siblings, like Myca, external link, opens in new window and Shep, external link, are St. John Ambulance therapy dogs.
 Perhaps when Riley is old enough, he can be one of Ryerson's official therapy dogs.
 Currently this sweet boy enjoys making new friends and learning new tricks.